CPR Certification Online American CPR Care Association

 They could be unconscious for just a few seconds in a local emergency.
 Such emergencies involve the patient fainting, or they could pass out for a while.
 It is mostly due to a lack of oxygen to the brain.

 Unconscious people are unable to respond or don’t react to shaking or loud noises.
-The victim might even stop breathing or have a weak pulse.
-In this situation, urgent first aid for unconsciousness should be given, followed by proper assistance from the local emergency team.
+The victim might even stop breathing, have a weak pulse or even low blood sugar level.
+In case of unconsciousness, administer immediate first aid and contact the local emergency team.

 Steps to handle a gasping patient

 After a cardiac arrest, agonal breathing seldom lasts for an elongated time.
 Thus it becomes critical to begin CPR right away.
 Gasping is very common after someone collapses or is unable to respond, and the frequency of gasping or agonal breathing reduces with each passing minute.
-If you don’t know what to do if someone is gasping for air, then call 911 without further delay.
+If you don’t know what to do if someone is gasping for air, then call 911 without further delay, and wait till medical help arrives.

 First Aid Steps on an Unresponsive Patient